leanswift/leanswift.github.io/ecommerce/pages/add-ons/multiwarehouse/5.0.0/usermanual-multiwarehouse.md

 When the stock is updated in stock zone Y9, a BOD gets generated with the value from MMS002’s ‘On-hand approve’ (YB+Y9).
 This value will get updated in eConnect in the Y9 zone

-Now if YB is again updated with stock, ((new value in Y9) +YB) gets updated in the Y9 zone in econnect and so on.
+Now if YB is again updated with stock, ((new value in Y9) +YB) gets updated in the Y9 zone in reconnect and so on.

 NOTE: This might be based on StockZone-Location settings in M3.
 If only one stock zone-warehouse is configured, the value that comes in BOD for that respective stock zone gets updated.